Munro: Notable completions

+The Scottish Mountaineering Club maintains a list of walkers who have reported completing the Munros.
+As of 31 December 2023, there are 7,654 names on the list.
+(The club uses the spelling compleator for someone who has completed the Munros.)

 Hugh Munro never completed his own list, missing out on Càrn an Fhidhleir and Càrn Cloich-mhuillin (downgraded to a Munro Top in 1981).
 Sir Hugh is said to have missed the Inaccessible Pinnacle of Sgùrr Dearg, on the Isle of Skye, which he never climbed.
 However the "In Pinn", as it is known colloquially within Scottish mountaineering, was only listed as a Munro Top on his list (despite being several metres higher than Sgùrr Dearg, which was listed as the main Munro Top).

 The first "completionist" was to be the Reverend A. E. Robertson, in 1901, later minister at Braes of Rannoch from 1907.
 However, research has cast doubt on this claim, and it is not certain that he reached the summit of Ben Wyvis.
 Also it is known that Robertson did not climb the Inaccessible Peak of Sgùrr Dearg.
 If Robertson is discounted, the first Munroist is Ronald Burn, who completed in 1923.
 Burn is also (indisputably) the first person to climb all the Munro Tops.

 The person with the most rounds of Munros is Steven Fallon from Edinburgh, who has completed 16 rounds as of 1 October 2019.

 Chris Smith became the first Member of Parliament to complete the Munros when he reached the summit of Sgùrr nan Coireachan on 27 May 1989.

 Ben Fleetwood is probably the youngest person to have completed a round.
 He climbed the final Munro of his round – Ben More – on 30 August 2011 at the age of 10 years and 3 months.
 The youngest completionist to have done the round without the presence of a parent or a guardian is probably Andy Nisbet, who finished his round in 1972 aged 18 years and 1 month.

+In 2024 Anna Wells of Inverness became the first woman to reach the top of 282 Munros in one winter season.